 The information session will offer free information, resources and networking support about how to access and use the NDIS.
 Local people with any disability aged 18-64 can attend these sessions.
 Enable In Connection Coordinator will be joined by NDIA Local Area Coordinator (LAC).

 For upcoming dates, time and venues please contact Linda or Tamanna.

 Service Training Sessions in Broken Hill and Wilcannia

 Enable In service training will assist local service providers to understand the NDIS access process and overcome potential barriers for the hard to reach individuals.

 Project Advisory Group (PAG)

-The PAG will consist of people who are or have been in the above groups, organisations working with those groups, PWDA members, Enable In team members, and the UNSW Social Policy and Research Centre, with expectation of 12 representatives in total.
-We will take our lead from the information obtained from PAG representatives as to what directions the project will take.
+The Enable In PAG consists of people who are or have been in the above groups, representatives from organisations working with those groups, PWDA members, Enable In team members, and the UNSW Social Policy and Research Centre.

 Peer Support Groups (PSGs)

-In addition to this, we are working closely with the UNSW Social Policy and Research Centre on an Action Research Framework.
+The Enable In team is working closely with the UNSW Social Policy and Research Centre on an Action Research Framework.
 This document will evaluate what NDIS and mainstream support people with disability are currently receiving and ascertain what future supports are needed, to help guide future policy.